Two CSCS-based iteration methods for solving absolute value equations: Introduction

-During recent years, the Picard-HSS iteration method and nonlinear HSS-like method are established to solve the AVE in succession \cite{DKST,MZZGFZ}, respectively.
-The sufficient conditions to guarantee the convergence of this method and some numerical experiments are given to show the effectiveness of the method.
-However, the numbers of the inner HSS iterative steps are often problem-dependent and difficult to be determined in actual computations.
-Moreover, the iterative vector can not be updated timely.
-It has shown that the nonlinear HSS-like iterative method is more efficient than the Picard-HSS iteration method in aspects of the defect mentioned above, which is designed originally for solving weakly nonlinear systems in \cite{ZZBXY}.
-In order to accelerate the nonlinear HSS-like iteration method, Zhang \cite{JJZT} had extended the preconditioned HSS (PHSS) method \cite{ZZBGHG3} to solve the AVE and also exploit the relaxation technique to accelerate his proposed methods.
-Meanwhile, numerical results also show the effectiveness of his proposed method in \cite{JJZT}.
-In this paper, we consider the special case of $A$ involving the non-Hermitian Toeplitz structure.
-Similar to the strategies of \cite{DKST,MZZGFZ}, two kinds of circulant and skew-circulant splitting (CSCS)-based methods are proposed to fast solve the AVE (\ref{Ku1}).
+In recent years, the Picard-HSS iteration method and the nonlinear HSS-like iteration method are established to solve the AVEs in \cite{DKST,MZZGFZ}, respectively.
+The sufficient condition is given to guarantee the convergence of the Picard-HSS iteration method, and numerical experiments are employed to illustrate the effectiveness of the Picard-HSS and nonlinear HSS-like iteration methods.
+However, the number of the inner HSS iteration steps is often problem-dependent and difficult to be determined in actual computations.
+Moreover, the iterates can not be updated timely.
+It has shown that the nonlinear HSS-like iteration method is more efficient than the Picard-HSS iteration method in aspects of the defect mentioned above, which is designed originally for solving weakly nonlinear systems in \cite{ZZBXY}.
+In order to improve the nonlinear HSS-like iteration method, Zhang \cite{JJZT} had extended the preconditioned HSS (PHSS) method \cite{ZZBGHG3} to solve AVEs and also used the relaxation technique to accelerate his proposed methods.
+Meanwhile, he successfully achieved the proof of convergence of the nonlinear PHSS-like iteration method, which was not addressed in the previous work.
+Numerical results also show the effectiveness of his proposed method in \cite{JJZT}.
+We consider the special case of $A$ with non-Hermitian Toeplitz structure in this paper, and a Toeplitz matrix $A$ has the so-called circulant and skew-circulant splitting (CSCS) \cite{MKNC}.
+Inspired by the similar strategies of \cite{DKST,MZZGFZ}, two kinds of CSCS-based iteration methods are established to solve AVEs (\ref{Ku1}) efficiently.
+In the first, convergence conditions of the Picard-CSCS iteration method will be investigated.
+Then we follow Zhang's analytical techniques \cite{JJZT} to prove the convergence condition of the nonlinear CSCS-like iteration method.

 The rest of this paper is organized as follows.
-In Section 2 we review the CSCS iteration method and its relative topics.
-In section 3, we devote to introduce two CSCS-based iteration methods to solve AVE (\ref{Ku1}) and investigate their convergence properties, respectively.
-Numerical experiments are reported in Section 4, to shown the feasibility and effectiveness of the CSCS-based methods.
-Finally, the paper closes with some conclusions in Section 5.
+In Section \ref{sec1x}, we first introduce several preliminary results about the nonsmooth analysis.
+Then we briefly review the CSCS iteration method.
+In Section \ref{sec3}, we devote to introducing two CSCS-based iteration methods for solving the AVEs (\ref{Ku1}) and investigate their convergence properties, respectively.
+Numerical experiments are reported in Section \ref{sec4} to demonstrate the feasibility and effectiveness of our proposed CSCS-based iteration methods.
+Finally, the paper closes with some conclusions in Section \ref{sec5}.